Junior & Teen Eyecare

 When Should I Book an Eye Exam for My Child?

-Your child should receive an eye examination at least every two years during this period, but this can vary according to the instructions of your optometrist.
+Your child should receive an eye examination at least every two years, and definitely before they start school, but this can vary according to the instructions of your optometrist.
 School vision screenings do not equate to thorough eye examinations by a qualified optometrist.
+If you have an concerns, please do book your child in to see the optometrist.

 Vision for Sports and Protecting the Eyes